-Active customers: Establish automations that encourage this group to complete various milestones that move them towards loyalists.
-For example, once a customer completes a purchase, this should trigger a follow-up that asks the customer to review the product/service before moving them to the next milestone.
+For example, once a customer completes a purchase, this should trigger a follow-up that asks the customer to review the product/service before moving to the next milestone.

 At-risk and deeply at-risk customers: Find ways to creatively re-engaged these groups with your brand without offering a discount (if possible).
 This could come in the form of a “We’ve Missed You” email where you provide a gentle reminder about your brand or a “We’ve Got Big News” email where you share what your company has been up to.

 Lost (inactive) customers: While this group will need the most work to come back, sometimes these customers may just need to feel heard.
 Start with automation that opens a dialogue between you and the customer.
 If they engage, transfer the conversation seamlessly to a live person who can assist them further (customer service, sales, discounts, etc.).